Kelsian Group: History

 In February 2016, the Captain Cook Cruises Western Australia business was purchased.

 In October 2019, the company announced the acquisition of the remaining business of Transit Systems for $635 million.
 As part of the transaction, Sealink's CEO, Jeff Ellison, stepped down, to be replaced by Transit Systems' CEO, Clint Feuerherdt, who took a 2.6% shareholding of the enlarged SeaLink.
 Transit System's co-founder and chairman Neil Smith joined the SeaLink Board of Directors as a non-executive director and also took up 15.3% shareholding of the company.
 The deal was completed in January 2020.

 On 4 November 2020, RiverCity Ferries took over the operation of Brisbane City Council's CityCat, CityHopper and Cross River Ferry networks from Transdev Brisbane Ferries.

-In September 2021, SeaLink Travel Group and the RATP Group announced that their respective London bus operations (including London United, London Sovereign and Tower Transit's Westbourne Park garage) would merge into a new joint venture called RATP Dev Transit London, with RATP Dev holding 87.5% and Tower Transit holding 12.5%.
+In September 2021, SeaLink Travel Group and the RATP Group announced their respective London bus operations (including London United, London Sovereign and Tower Transit's Westbourne Park bus garage) would merge into a new joint venture called RATP Dev Transit London, with RATP Dev holding 87.5% and Tower Transit holding 12.5%.
 The incorporation of the joint venture was finalised on 11 December 2021.
 Tower Transit's Lea Interchange garage, located in East London, was not part of the joint venture and remained unaffected until sold to Stagecoach London in June 2022.

 In November 2021, SeaLink Travel Group was rebranded Kelsian Group.
 "Kelsian" is an anagram of "SeaLink".

 In September 2022, the Kelsian Group acquired the operations of the HCT Group's Channel Islands-based LibertyBus and buses.gg operations, located on the islands of Jersey and Guernsey respectively.
 The contract to provide the bus network in Guernsey expired in March 2025 with Stagecoach taking over services from April 2025.

 In January 2023, Perth based Horizons West was purchased with 138 vehicles.
 In September 2023, Kelsian sold its shareholding in RATP Dev Transit London to RATP Dev.
 Also in 2023, Kelsian acquired American company All Aboard America!

+In February 2026 the Captain Cook Cruises and SeaLink businesses were sold to Journey Beyond.